Youjin14/DATA-310-Applied-Machine-Learning/Week3Day2.md

 1. How did you split the labels from the training set?
 What was the name of the labels dataset?

-The labels from the training set was split from the testing data by referencing separate files.
+The labels from the training set were split from the testing data by referencing separate files.
 After a pandas data set was created, the training set labels were named 'SepalLength', 'SepalWidth', 'PetalLength', 'PetalWidth'.
-(Discluded Species becuause that is what we are testing for)
+(Discluded Species because that is what we are testing for)

 2. List 5 different estimators from tf.estimator and include the base command as you would write it in a script (for example this script used the tf.estimator.DNNClassifier() function from the API).